GodotVR/godot_openxr_vendors/docs/manual/androidxr/light_estimation.rst

 1. The :ref:`OpenXRAndroidLightEstimation <class_openxrandroidlightestimation>`
    node, which can automatically update ``DirectionalLight3D`` and ``WorldEnvironment`` nodes in your scene.
 Or,
-2. Passing data from the :ref:`OpenXRAndroidLightEstimationExtensionWrapper <class_openxrandroidlightestimationextensionwrapper>`
+2. Passing data from the :ref:`OpenXRAndroidLightEstimationExtension <class_openxrandroidlightestimationextension>`
    singleton to custom shaders.

 .. note::